Paper: 1,000– 12,000 words

 Reference list entry

 Chapter author(s) surname, initial(s)., Year of chapter.
 Title of the chapter.
-In: Book editor(s) initials first followed by surname, ed./eds.
+In: Book editor(s) initials followed by surname, ed./eds.
 Year of book.
 Title of the book.
 Place of publication: Publisher.
-Chapter number or “pp.” and first-last page numbers.
+Chapter number or “pp.” and page range.

 Liot, C., 2002.
 “Briquetage” et production de sels par lessivage de terres salées au Mexique.
 In: O. Weller, ed.
 2002.
 Archéologie du sel.
 Techniques et sociétés dans la Pré-et Protohistoire européenne.
 Rahden, Westfalia: Verlag Marie Leidorf GmbH, pp. 81–98.